rossjrw/tars/tars/documentation/intro.md

 instance deployed on another IRC network altogether.
 If you're interested in doing this, there are instructions for getting set up on the @repo(repository).
 I welcome any pull requests that result from your experiments!

+### About this documentation

+This documentation is built using [Svelte](https://svelte.dev/) and styled with [Tailwind](https://tailwindcss.com/).
+The command reference is constructed from the Python codebase &mdash; every command has an internal [argparse](https://docs.python.org/library/argparse) object which contains the documentation.
+There is no prospective documentation &mdash; the commands are described as they are, not as they could be; while there are a few undocumented features, they are all intentional.
+The documentation is re-built with every push to the repository, so it is guaranteed to be in sync with the codebase &mdash; it will never be outdated.